Adaptive sampling strategies for risk-averse stochastic optimization with constraints: Risk-averse problems

 \section{Risk-averse problems}

-In this section, we describe how to extend the algorithms above to stochastic programs involving the conditional value-at-risk.
-We present two different approaches which achieve these ends; both involve a regularization technique proposed in \cite{kouri2016risk} and rewriting $\CVaR_\beta(X)$ as the solution of an auxiliary optimization problem; see~\cref{eq:CVaRdual}, below.
-Our first method follows a well-established course of action in risk-averse stochastic programming \cite{kouri2016risk,Shapiro2009,Kouri2018a} and conforms to the assumptions used in the previous two sections.
+We now turn towards extending the algorithm proposed above to stochastic programs involving the conditional value-at-risk.
+We present two different approaches to achieving this goal; both involve a regularization technique proposed in \cite{kouri2016risk} and rewriting $\CVaR_\beta(X)$ as the solution of an auxiliary optimization problem.
+Our first method follows a well-established course of action in risk-averse stochastic programming \cite{kouri2016risk,Shapiro2009,Kouri2018a} and conforms to the assumptions used in the previous section.
 Our second method involves solving an additional one-dimensional optimization problem at each iteration.